 Rapidly Progressive GN (RPGN)

-This is the most aggressive type of GN, progressing to SRF within days.
+This is the most aggressive type of GN, and can progress to ESRF within days.
 There are different causes, but they all result in the same histological effects – proliferation of macrophages and parietal epithelial cells in Bowmann’s capsule, leading to a crescent-like appearance of the glomeruli.

 The cause is often microscopic polyangitis – which is an autoimmune disease causing vasculitis, without signs of inflammation.
 RPGN can involve many other organs other than the kidneys, and it is seen alongside SLE and infections such as endocarditis.